anaetrezve/url-shortener-golang/README.md

 # url-shortener-golang

 ## Simple URL shortener in Golang

 ## Architecture

 Hexagonal Architecture used to create this simplete url shortener project

 ### Technologies

 - Golang
 - MongoDB
 - Redis
+- Message Pack
+- JSON

 ### To Run

 Nodemon can be used to auto reload and compile and Nodemon need to be installed globally `npm i -g nodemon`

 or it also can be run with go default commands
 `go run main.go`